Why a money mindset is important

-The missing money manual
+The money manual nobody gave us

 There’s this notion of three wealth tiers worldwide – a mere 5% basks in wealth, 15% snug in the middle class, and the rest of us, a whopping 80%, find ourselves in the not-so-enviable “poor” category.
 Or if you look at the distribution of wealth from Credit Suisse, you’ll see that they even put 55% of adults in the “miserable” category.
-We grow up with parents that have struggled paying bills, or have worked so hard just to make it through the end of the month.
-Your parents might had limited or no resources to create opportunities to advance themselves, which left them stuck.
-Even if you did grow up living very comfortably, the stress might’ve been apparent as your parents clutched onto their wealth like it might disappear at any moment.

 Unmasking the excuses and breaking the cycle